 About the program

-During the program you will learn how to climb ice fast and safe.
-The program is customized based on your experience, the routes you are going to climb, and the time available.
+During the program, you will learn how to climb ice efficiently and safely.
+The program is customized based on your experience, the routes you plan to climb and the time available.

-With the beginners, we will start with the basics of ice climbing.
-We will learn how to use crampons and ice tools, how to set ice screws and make Abalakov threads for descending from ice routes.
+If needed, we start with the basics of ice climbing: using crampons and ice tools, setting ice screws and making Abalakov threads for descending from ice routes.

-If you already have experience in ice climbing, we can skip the introductory part and move onto more challenging routes.
-In Ala-Archa, there are options for climbers of all skill levels.
+If you already have ice climbing experience, we can skip the introductory part and move on to more challenging routes.
+In Ala-Archa, there are options for climbers of different levels.

 • Dates